 - Pre-completion - This status group includes all statuses after registration and before completion, such as In-Progress and Approved.
 These statuses immediately update to a Completed Equivalent status once the training equivalency has processed.

 - If Course A is set to be equivalent to Course B, and user has taken course A, the check for equivalency will happen at the time of an item is being assigned or requested.
 If course B is being assigned to the user and the equivalent rule is valid at the time of assignment, Course B will appear on the transcript as Completed Equivalent.

 - If a user has completed the equivalent training of Course A, and he decides to request for Course A anyway, Course A will have a second instance. *Completed Equivalent counts as one instance*

-- If a user has already been assigned Course B, and you set up equivalency of Course A and Course B after assignment, the credit for equivalency will not be applied to the user.
-Training Equivalents only applies to items that are marked equivalent prior to assignment.
+- If a user has completed Course A, and then is assigned Course B prior to a training equivalency being set up between Course A and Course B, then Course B will not be marked as Completed Equivalent, because Course B was already on the user's transcript.
+Training Equivalents will only apply to items that are marked equivalent prior to assignment.

 - If Test A = Test B, user fails test A and later completed test B, Test A will become completed (equivalent) automatically.
 The failed attempt will be considered as the first instance.

 - If Curriculum A = Curriculum B, All Pre - work / Post- Work = Automatically Satisfied.

 - When a new version is created with Replace Versioning, all existing equivalence rules will be removed from the previous version and added to the new version.